-In response to each query, the target will reply with a list of one or more thread ids, in big-endian unsigned hex, separated by commas.
+In response to each query, the target will reply with a list of one or more thread IDs, separated by commas.
 GDB will respond to each reply with a request for more thread ids (using the 'qs' form of the query), until the target responds with '1' (lower-case el, for last).
+Refer to [thread-id syntax], page 353, for the format of the thread-id fields.

-'qGetTLSAddr: thread-id, offset, lm'
+'qGetTLSAddr:thread-id,offset,lm'